mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/03-provider.md

   })
 ```

-Thanks to Mondrian's typing engine, the input parameter to the body function is enriched with the object returned by each provider so that there is strict typing between the declared providers and the resources that can be used in the implementation.
+Thanks to Mondrian's typing engine, the `body` function's parameters are automatically enriched with the outputs returned by each declared provider.
+This ensures strict type checking between the declared providers and the resources available within the function's implementation.

-A provider can be shared by several functions, it is typical that it be so.
-It is **invoked at each execution** of each function that declares its use.
-This is important and to be considered when deciding how to construct the resources returned by it.
-If you wish to define a provider that works as a singleton, i.e. an identical object for each execution of each function, simply implement it as in the first example in this page.
+A provider can be shared by multiple functions, which is a typical use case.
+It is **invoked once for each execution** of every function that declares its use.
+This is important to consider when deciding how to construct the resources returned by a provider.
+If you wish to define a provider that acts as a singleton (i.e., returns the identical object instance for every function execution), implement it as shown in the first example on this page (instantiating the resource outside the provider's body).

 ## Dependency

-A provider may also depend on other providers, thus forming chains of providers.
-In this way, useful logic can be reused for a set of functions, but also for other providers, without duplication of code.
+A provider can also depend on other providers, forming chains of dependencies.
+This allows useful logic to be reused across a set of functions and even other providers, avoiding code duplication.

-Similar to what you can do for a function, you can declare a dependency between providers using the `use` method.
-In this case, the data provided by the parent provider are accessible as part of a second parameter of the `body` function.
+Similar to how dependencies are declared for functions, you can declare dependencies between providers using the `use` method.
+When a provider depends on another, the data provided by the parent provider(s) are accessible as part of a second parameter to the `body` function.

 ```typescript
 import { result } from '@mondrian-framework/model'